Evaluation of Satisfactory Academic Progress (SAP)

 The following actions are taken when a student fails to achieve satisfactory academic progress in the BFA program as ascertained by either of the College's measures.

-In order to ensure academic success, every student who enters MECA&D on Academic Probation is required to meet with a writing coach within the first two weeks of the semester.
-The coach will develop a contract of goals and expectations that the student must follow.
+In order to ensure academic success, every student who enters MECA&D on Academic Probation is required to meet with a Writing Center Tutor and the Dean of Undergraduate Studies within the first two weeks of the semester.
+Together, they will develop a contract of goals and expectations that the student must follow.
 This contract will be on record.
-Students who fail to comply will be subject to dismissal
+Students who fail to comply will be subject to dismissal.

 Academic Probation